Cloud-SPAN/prenomics02-command-line/_episodes/02-working-with-file.md

 ~~~
 {: .output}

-These outputs might look a bit strange to you.
-You don't need to worry what they mean.
 You will learn more about how to interpret these outputs on [day three](https://cloud-span.github.io/genomics04-data-preparation-organisation/04-quality-control/index.html) of the [Cloud-SPAN Genomics course](https://cloud-span.github.io/genomics01-intro/).

 ## Creating, moving, copying, and removing